TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 ### Our Recommended PaaS Services
 Choosing a PaaS provider was once a simple decision.
 Heroku had a free tier that gave you everything needed to host as many small app's as you wanted.
 But, they, unfortunately, discontinued their free tier in 2022.

 Luckily, there are still plenty of other great options out there.
 The downside is they all have very limited free tiers.
-For this reason, and to accommodate as many of our learners as possible.
-We're going to recommend a range of options instead of just one.
+For this reason, and to accommodate as many of our learners as possible, we're going to recommend a range of options instead of just one.

 You can host most of your projects for free using a combination of the different providers we recommend.
 But you'll have a bit more leg work to do.
 You'll have to create an account and get familiar with a few different providers.